 - Group Affiliation: Justice Society of America.

 - Base of Operations: Earth-2.
-Her initial flower shops was *probably* in Gotham, and she *probably* then moved to Civic City.
+Her original flower shop was *probably* in Gotham, and she *probably* then moved to Civic City.

 Powers & Abilities